kumo/sketch-mail-merge/README.md

 fox,???
 ```

+Copy the CSV data so that it is in your clipboard.

 Select the template and then choose the plugin `Mail Merge` from the menu.
-Paste in the CSV format and you should see something like:
+You should see something like:

 ![Merged Result](https://raw.githubusercontent.com/kumo/sketch-mail-merge/master/docs/merged-result.png)